ankan-0610/github-parser/README.md

 Usage
 Visit the application in your web browser and log in with your GitHub account to explore the features.

-** Primary Logic **
+**Primary Logic:**

    The main logic of going through directories and parsing pom.xml files is included in the /public/fetchDep.js file.
    It involves recursively going through directories, kind of like a Depth-First-Search.

 **Dependencies:**